|What is sociology?

 Sociology is useful

-Imagine if we knew enough about the way humans interact to be able to intervene and reduce problems such as crime, family breakdown, poverty, disruptive behaviour, media violence, inequalities in education…
+Imagine if we knew enough about the way humans interact to be able to intervene and reduce problems such as crime, family breakdown, poverty, disruptive behaviour, media violence and inequalities in education.

 Sociology students must be aware of current developments in education, crime, population and many other areas.
 They will need to watch televised news reports and read newspapers to keep in touch with changes.